Information for DC Medicaid Beneficiaries

 - Talking to your case manager or another caregiver who helps you with your health care coverage

-Regular Medicaid Renewal Community Meetings: Every-other-Wednesday at 2:30 p.m., DHCF hosts virtual community meetings on the Medicaid Renewal process.
-The next meetings will be held on May 24, 2023 and June 7, 2023 and a recording and slides of previous meetings are in the Meeting Materials section below.
+Regular Medicaid Renewal Community Meetings: DHCF hosts bi-weekly virtual community meetings at 2:30 pm on the Medicaid Renewal process.
+Recordings and slides of all meetings are in the Meeting Materials section below.
 The meetings:

 - Provide important information on the renewal process;